sakethwebdev/fastvan/README.md

-first go to fastvan "cd fastvan" next type npm start then you can see the output
+open the code if the path is in fastvan then type npm start if not please move to fastvan by cmd "cd fastvan" then you can see the output

 first fareEstation you can see the fair cost